 A humidity of >50% or more is ok.
 Anything above 60% in combination with good airflow will really help your Monstera Deliciosa thrive.

 You can either make use of an electronic mister, lay pebble stones into a bowl below the plant, and fill it with water.
 Another alternative is to manually spritz the leaves of your Monstera Deliciosa from time to time.

 However, I want to make one thing clear.
 Unless you are living in the desert, additionally misting your Monstera Deliciosa or using a humidifier is most likely not necessary.

 Yes, your Monstera Deliciosa might be happier and grow even better but you shouldn’t worry too much if you cannot provide very high humidity.

-Fertilize during Spring and Summer when your Monstera Deliciosa is in its growth phase and stop fertilizing during Autumn and Winter months.
+Fertilize once a month during Spring and Summer when your Monstera Deliciosa is in its growth phase and stop fertilizing during the Autumn and Winter months.

 Cheese Plants can easily be propagated by stem cuttings.
 To propagate successfully you need a mature stem and the cut needs to be done at the aerial root just below a node.
 Place the cutting in water so it can develop roots.